viddie/RustInfos/Buyable-Items.md

 # Buyable Items

 - This list isn't complete.
+The prices in the list are from the `20.02.2021` and are subject to change
 - If something is missing or new buyable items are added to the game, feel free to message me about it or create a [pull request](https://github.com/viddie/RustInfos/pulls)
 - Source list can be found [here](https://rustlabs.com/blueprint-tracker) in the sidebar on the right